Admission Requirements

 To apply for admission to the university, please complete and submit an online Application for Admissions.

-- As an alternative to the online application, you may complete a PDF application form and send it via Fax to (888) 454-7320, or by mail to SDGKU, 1095 K Street, Suite B, San Diego, CA 92101.
+- In addition to the online application, applicants may complete a PDF application form and submit it via fax to (888) 454-7320 or by mail to SDGKU, 1095 K Street, Suite B, San Diego, CA 92101.

 Spanish Language Information (Información en Español)